swt30/thesis/corrections/corrections.md

     I used a representative example to show that conduction is almost certainly dominated by convection, but it's not appropriate to do the same for radiation.
 This is because we do indeed expect that the planetary models switch from conductive to radiative heat transfer at the atmosphere--interior boundary: that's what chapter 4 of the dissertation is about!
 But you will see that, in response to your point #5, I have updated my models in that chapter to make this switch at the physically appropriate point (**p89**).
 That is, a radiative temperature gradient is now used when appropriate in that chapter; therefore (when conduction is excluded as above) other regions are convective by definition.
 For completeness I have also included a comparison to the Earth, where radiation within the solid/liquid interior is known to transmit a negligible amount of energy.
 This helps to justify the adiabatic assumption for the models in chapter 3, which include no atmosphere.

     As for compositional effects, I have discussed elsewhere in the dissertation how impurities in water could affect the equation of state and therefore the models.
 But I stopped short of quantifying this effect because it would require gathering more equation of state data.
 Instead, I have included further consideration of compositional effects by discussing how the compositional transition points within a waterworld may manifest as conductive boundary layers (**p63**), possibly breaking the adiabatic assumption around those regions.
-As for other compositional effects that could arise if the assumption of purity is broken, such as light materials freezing out near the core and then rising, it is my understanding that these effects serve to promote convection and not suppress it.
-See for example the discussion by Jones at <http://www1.maths.leeds.ac.uk/~cajones/papers/treatise.pdf>, which also notes that such effects transport as much energy as thermal convection in the Earth.
+As for other compositional effects that could arise if the assumption of purity is broken, such as light materials freezing out near the core and then rising, it is my understanding that these effects serve to promote convection and not suppress it.^[See for example the discussion by Jones at <http://www1.maths.leeds.ac.uk/~cajones/papers/treatise.pdf>, which also notes that such effects transport as much energy as thermal convection in the Earth.]

 4)  *The assumptions made in the treatment, specifically of latent heat, of phase boundaries must be described in detail.
 A critical discussion of whether these assumptions are always reasonable and the physical motivation for the treatment of phase transitions in section 5.1.1 must be included.*